-Police Shrugged Off the Proud Boys, Until They Attacked the Capitol
+Police shrugged off the Proud Boys, until they attacked the Capitol

 Nordean became one of the group’s marquee stars, mainly through a viral video of his 2018 knockout punch in Portland.

-An amateur bodybuilder who had once trained to be a Navy SEAL, Nordean first encountered the Proud Boys in 2017, during a scuffle in Seattle with immigrant rights demonstrators.
+An amateur bodybuilder who had once trained to be a Navy SEAL, Nordean was working at his family’s chowder restaurant near Seattle when he first encountered the Proud Boys in 2017, during a scuffle in the city with immigrant rights demonstrators.

+He quickly began to see Proud Boys street fights as part of a much loftier contest.

+“You start to kind of develop this feeling that these people are no longer Americans, per se, but they are kind of anti-American,” Nordean later told conspiracy theorist Alex Jones on his Infowars program, calling the struggle “a very soft civil war.”

+Nordean adopted the nom de guerre “Rufio Panman,” after a character in the Peter Pan movie “Hook.”
+About the same time, he went into business with a local police officer, Trevor Davidson, selling fitness supplements.
+(Although there is no evidence that he aided the Proud Boys, the Renton Police Department is investigating how much the officer knew of Nordean’s involvement.)

-In June 2018, Nordean went to Portland.
+In June 2018, Nordean went to Portland, where the Proud Boys had repeatedly clashed with local leftists.
 After a so-called Freedom and Courage rally at a federal building, dozens of members marched around the block to confront waiting counterprotesters.

 Video footage showed Nordean shoving one to the ground before another, David Busby, approached with a metal baton.

 By then a street-fighting veteran, Nordean had put shin guards on his forearms to prepare for combat.
 Deflecting the baton with one arm, he delivered a right hook to Busby’s jaw that knocked him unconscious, then threw the man to the ground.
 Busby was hospitalized with a “significant concussion,” a police report noted.

+Proud Boys websites replayed the video incessantly, calling it “the punch heard ’round the world.”

+“I just love how you giant-roundhouse-right-hook and then shove him down so his head hits the pavement — that probably hurt him worse!”
+Jones exulted in an interview with Nordean, adding, “It’s so exciting!”

-On six Facebook pages the group uses to vet new recruits, the number of prospective members jumped more than 70% over the next 30 days, adding more than 820 potential Proud Boys, said Cassie Miller, a researcher at the Southern Poverty Law Center.
+On six Facebook pages the group used to vet new recruits, the number of prospective members jumped more than 70% over the next 30 days, adding more than 820 potential Proud Boys, said Cassie Miller, a researcher at the Southern Poverty Law Center.
 The number of active chapters around the country exploded, increasing from three in 2017 to about 44 by the end of 2018, according to a count by the center.

 Two other Proud Boys were arrested that day for violence during previous clashes.
 But Nordean was not.
 He “claimed he exercised his right to defend himself and others,” the police report noted.
 The department declined to comment, as did Nordean’s lawyer.

-Biggs, the future Proud Boys leader who attacked the flag burner in Cleveland, was a barrel-chested Army veteran.
+Biggs, the future Proud Boys leader who attacked the flag burner in Cleveland, was a barrel-chested Army veteran who had served in Afghanistan and Iraq.
 He got his start on the far-right working as an Infowars correspondent, which is how he encountered Nordean and the Proud Boys.

 Biggs’ record of violence predated his affiliation with the group.
 He was arrested in North Carolina on a domestic violence charge in 2007; prosecutors dropped the case after his wife failed to appear as a witness.
 He was convicted of resisting arrest in South Carolina in 2012 and sentenced to probation.
 And he was arrested in early 2016, accused of assaulting a security officer outside his apartment in Austin, Texas.

+He boasted on Infowars that the Texas episode was a struggle against tyranny, but his account raised questions.
+He and a girlfriend had come home “tipsy” after drinking shots with a friend, he said, and he angrily refused a security guard’s instructions to keep the noise down and go inside.
+The two men fought until police arrived.
+But a grand jury declined to bring charges.

-Biggs was at the Republican convention in Cleveland as a correspondent for Infowars when he attacked the flag burner, Gregory Johnson, now 64.
+A few weeks later, Biggs was at the Republican convention in Cleveland as a correspondent for Infowars when he attacked the flag burner, Gregory Johnson, now 64.

-A member of the Communist Party, he had been the plaintiff in the landmark 1989 Supreme Court case Johnson v.
+A member of the Revolutionary Communist Party, he had been the plaintiff in the landmark 1989 Supreme Court case Johnson v.
 Texas, which established that the First Amendment protected flag burning.

 Although video recordings indicated that Biggs started the melee by pummeling Johnson, a police officer said in an affidavit that Johnson “caused two media members to get burned by the fire” — Biggs and an Infowars colleague.